American Fantastic Tales

 American Fantastic Tales is a set of two reprint horror anthologies, released as American Fantastic Tales: Terror and the Uncanny from Poe to the Pulps and American Fantastic Tales: Terror and the Uncanny from the 1940s to Now.
 Both anthologies were edited by Peter Straub.
 They were published by Library of America in 2009.
 The anthologies contain horror stories by American authors from the 18th century to modern times, split at 1940.
 The anthology pair itself won the 2010 World Fantasy Award—Anthology.
 The pair were also released as a boxed set in 2009.

+Michael Schaub, in a review of the anthologies on NPR, states, "The usual horror suspects (Edgar Allan Poe, H.P.
+Lovecraft, Stephen King) are represented, but not by the stories you've read dozens of times before.
+Poe's "Berenice" is chosen, for example, instead of "The Tell-Tale Heart" or his other tales that have been anthologized to death."